-- 1. Discuss various molecules as ligands to receptors, enzymes and other drug targets - 2.
-Articulate hits, leads and properties of drug-like molecules, biological drugs and some of the latest trends in drugs - 3.
-Explore strategies to modify drug properties, and link between chemical structures and drug properties - 4.
-Understand and engage in medicinal chemistry and drug discovery research - 5.
-Appreciate the multi-disciplinary nature of medicinal chemistry and drug development
+- 1. Discuss various molecules as ligands to receptors, enzymes, and other drug targets. - 2.
+Articulate hits, leads and properties of drug-like molecules, biological drugs, and some of the latest trends in drugs. - 3.
+Explore strategies to modify drug properties, and link between chemical structures and drug properties. - 4.
+Understand and integrate the advantages and limitations of current technologies. - 5.
+Understand and engage in multi-disciplinary drug discovery research. - 6.
+Appreciate the multi-disciplinary nature of medicinal chemistry and drug development.